-- a) it believes or suspects that the Whistleblower (or another person) made, may have made, proposes to make or could make a disclosure that qualifies for protection under the CA, and - b) the belief or suspicion is the reason, or part of the reason, for the conduct.
+- a) they believe or suspect that the Whistleblower (or another person) made, may have made, proposes to make or could make a disclosure that qualifies for protection under the Whistleblower Laws, and - b) the belief or suspicion is the reason, or part of the reason, for the conduct.

-Examples of 'conduct that causes detriment' includes:
+Examples of conduct that causes detriment includes:

-- dismissal of an employee - injury to an employee during their employment - alteration of an employee's position or duties to their disadvantage - discrimination between an employee and other employees of Sunwater - harassment or intimidation of a person - harm or injury to a person, including psychological harm - damage to a person's property - damage to a person's reputation - damage to a person's business or financial position, or - any other damage to a person.
+- dismissal of an employee - injury to an employee during their employment - alteration of an employee's position or duties to their disadvantage - discrimination between an employee and other employees of Sunwater - harassment or intimidation of a person - harm or injury to a person, including psychological harm - damage to a person's property - damage to a person's reputation - damage to a person's business or financial position - any other damage to a person.

-Conduct will not be detrimental if:
+To avoid doubt, conduct will not be detrimental if:

-- a) it is an administrative action that is reasonable for the purpose of protecting a Whistleblower from detriment (e.g. moving a Whistleblower who has made a disclosure about their immediate work area to another office to protect them from detriment), or - b) it relates to managing a Whistleblower's unsatisfactory work performance, and the conduct is in line with Sunwater's performance management framework.
+- a) it is an administrative action that is reasonable for the purpose of protecting a Whistleblower from detriment (e.g. moving a Whistleblower who has made a disclosure about their immediate work area to another office to protect them from detriment), or - b) it relates to managing a Whistleblower's unsatisfactory work performance, and the conduct is in line with Sunwater's performance management framework, provided that the reason for managing the Whistleblower's performance does not include that they have made or propose to make a qualifying disclosure.